January 19-20, 2024

 SIX KEYS TO HARMONY

-Easy to understand techniques for establishing respect and trust with your horse and achieving light responses from your horse on the ground and mounted.
-These essential exercises help you to establish your leadership position, gain your horse's attention and determine each time how he (or she) is responding to you.
+You will learn easy to understand techniques for establishing respect and trust with your horse and achieving light responses from your horse on the ground and mounted.
+These essential exercises help you to establish your leadership position, gain your horse's attention and determine each time how your horse is responding to you.
 The exercises will help your horse be calm, focused and willing, and they will increase his coordination for precise and fluid movements as well as increase his flexibility.
 By practicing these fundamental exercises with your horse, your speed and direction control will be greatly enhanced.
 These exercises will prepare both horse and rider mentally, physically and emotionally for a more successful, safe, and enjoyable ride.

-Friday night will be a lecture and power point presentation on the history of natural horsemanship and why this systematic approach works with great success for horses and humans.
+Friday night will be a classroom session without your horse.
+There will be a lecture and power point presentation on establishing leadership and communicating with your horse in a way he can accept and understand.
+We will also cover the history of natural horsemanship and why this systematic approach works with great success for horses and humans.

-Saturday you'll be teaching your horse the Six Keys to Harmony, easy to understand techniques for establishing respect and trust with your horse and achieving light responses from your horse on the ground and mounted and begin "despooking" your horse with "scary" items.
-All this is designed to build his confidence in you as a worthy leader and to help him be calmer, smarter, braver and more polite.
+Saturday morning in the arena, you'll be teaching your horse the Six Keys to Harmony, easy to understand techniques for establishing respect and trust with your horse and achieving light responses from your horse on the ground and mounted.
+Because we only accept a small group riders participating in the clinic, you will receive plenty of individual attention from Ed.

-In the afternoon we'll apply the Six Keys mounted to improve riding skills and achieve safety and good control of speed and direction.
-You'll have an easy to apply skill to absolutely stop him and shut his motor off whenever you need to.
-He will be at peace under your confident leadership.
+Saturday afternoon we'll have a quick review of the ground exercises and then spend the rest of the day in the saddle applying the Six Keys to Harmony exercises mounted to improve riding skills and achieve safety and good control of speed and direction.
+You'll have an easy to apply skill to absolutely stop your horse and shut his motor off whenever it’s necessary.
+Your horse will be at peace under your confident, consistent leadership.